@font

 @Font-Face

-Web Designers have had very low expectations when it comes to html generated typography, so now, even the breadcrumbs that we are getting now feel amazing.
+Web Designers have had very low expectations when it comes to html generated typography, so now, even the breadcrumbs that we are getting now seem amazing.

 Until recently web designers have been restricted to using fonts that were installed on the user's computer which limited their choice vastly.
 Although W3C introduced @font-face with CSS2, and IE has supported it via the EOT font format since IE4, it has never really caught on until now.
 One of the main reasons for this was the font license.
 Major font foundries / vendors were in no rush to license their fonts to be embedded into web pages.